 To make a heavily digitized business work, it’s necessary to keep it well organized.
 In many ways it’s easier to do this than in a traditional business because, for instance, files can be indexed in several different ways at the same time to suit different kinds of usage.
 Unless the system is set up properly, however, it’s easy for things to become confused.
 There are three ways to handle this problem: setting it up slowly, with lots of careful planning; getting expert help from a digital marketing agency to set it up; or using specialist document management tools designed to simplify the process.

 Document management tools

 The process of document management can be broken down into five key stages:

-- Capture – scanning, optical character recognition (OCR), barcode scanning, etc., can be used to convert old paper files into digital form at speed, creating a digital archive of material extending back across the organization’s history.
+- Capture – barcode scanning, document scanning, optical character recognition (OCR), etc., can be used to convert old paper files into digital form at speed, creating a digital archive of material extending back across the organization’s history.

 - Storage – this covers both the physical environment in which files are kept and the indexing of those files through underlying database systems suitably engineered for the size of the business and the number of people needing to access them.

 - Security – this includes both physical security (such as making back-ups to store in off-site safes) and digital security, protecting the system from hackers and preventing viral infection using specialist, frequently updated anti-viral software.

 - Access – everything from enterprise resource planning (ERP) software, using the best plans from SAP Business One, which streamline access within the office, to remote access management through cloud systems, ensuring that staff members can find what they want, whenever and wherever they want it.

 - Integration – overarching systems designed to bring everything else together and custom fixes where necessary to resolve difficulties such as clashes between individual pieces of software.